markatk/librg-cpp/README.md

 ## Documentation

-Documentation will be added when first stable release is ready.
+Documentation can be found on [github.io](https://markatk.github.io/librg-cpp/).

+The documentation is build with CMake and will be located in docs/html when building local.

+## Example

+Examples needs to be added.

 ## License